daisy/pipeline/src/_wiki/Contribute/Developer-Guide/Sources.md

 ## Contributing

-We accept contributions of any kind to any part of the DAISY Pipeline 2.
+We accept contributions of any kind to any part of the DAISY Pipeline.
 It can be code changes, tests, documentation, or anything else.
 Contributions should preferably happen through git/GitHub.
 The general workflow is the following: